History of Speyer: Emperors, bishops and urban citizens

 Among them was the earliest verifiable church of St. Germain.

 St. Germain was to the south of Speyer outside the town and, considering the time, was quite large (length: 19.7 m, width 15.5 m), but its purpose is not quite clear.
 Another church was St. Stephen on the site of the modern day state archives south of the cathedral, also outside the town.
 For some time it was the predecessor of the cathedral and the burial site of the bishops.
 A fourth church was St. Maximus of which the site is not known.

 With the establishment of a bishopric and the construction of a fortified residence for bishops Speyer became a centre of worldly and spiritual power.
 Around 650, the Frankish King Sigebert III, granted Bishop Principus the tithe of all royal estates in the Speyergau and the church was exempt from paying taxes to the comes.
-In 664/666, Sigebert's son, Childeric II, granted ‘’immunity’ to the church of Speyer under Bishop Dagobert I. This included a number of revenues and was confirmed to Bishop Freido on 25 June 782 by Charlemagne during the Saxon wars.
+In 664/666, Sigebert's son, Childeric II, granted ‘’immunity’ to the church of Speyer under Bishop Dragobodo I. This included a number of revenues and was confirmed to Bishop Freido on 25 June 782 by Charlemagne during the Saxon wars.

 The granting of privileges was to become an important means of kings and emperors to create loyal supports across the country against the local nobility.
 The increasing power of the bishops in turn created growing tensions with the ascending bourgeoisie and the county nobility and the emperors.
 The resulting feuds would shape the history of Speyer for almost six centuries.

 The Carolingians established a royal palace (Königspfalz) in Speyer which served as a temporary seat of the kings and emperors.
 Charlemagne visited Speyer several times and in 838 Louis the Pious for the first time held court in town, the starting point of 50 diets held in Speyer in the following 600 years.